Breeding Meat Rabbits: From Pairing to Fryers

 Should You Breed Rabbits?

 Breeding rabbits is not something to be entered into lightly.
-Have a solid plan in place to deal with all of the offspring before deciding to breed.
+Be sure you’ve read our Quick Start Guide and have a plan to deal with all of the offspring.

 If you’re breeding for meat, great, but make sure you can butcher a rabbit first – so you won’t chicken out when it’s time to harvest the kits.
 If you don’t want to butcher rabbits yourself, find a local processor or fellow meat rabbit raiser who’s willing to do the job before beginning any breeding attempts.